matthewfeickert-talks/talk-snolab-seminar-2023/talk.md

 </p>
 ]

-.bold.center[Having access to the gradients makes the fit orders of magnitude faster than finite difference]
+.bold.center[Having access to the gradients can make the fit orders of magnitude faster than finite difference]

 ---
 # HEP Example: Likelihood Gradients